|

 I thought, 'What keeps it growing?
 Is it like a plant in

 soil?
 What goes out of the soil?
 The soul?
-And when does the hair realize
+And when does the hair

-that it's gone?'"
+realize that it's gone?'"

 - "Birdy" suffered a broken collarbone, but

-the murder of Tolliver - the
+arrest for the murder of Tolliver - the

 "pansy," who had been found underwater in his car and beaten